andsalves/doctrine-elastic/README.md

 ##### Note 1:
 You can use findBy and findAll methods too.
 ##### Note 2:
-It doesn't matter if index and type exists or not in your Elasticsearch.
-If it not exists, no documents are returned, also no exception is thrown.
+It doesn't matter if index and type exist or not in your Elasticsearch.
+If not exist, no documents are returned, also no exception is thrown.
 ##### Note 3:
 To search by _id, use $elasticEntityManager::getReference or $elasticEntityManager::find (they are equivalent in ElasticEntityManager).